 Baja Ferries is the vessel that runs from Baja to mainland Mexico and back.
 The ferry leaves from Mazatlan at 5:00 PM every Wednesday, Friday, and Sunday.
 Departure from La Paz is at 7:00 PM every Tuesday, Thursday, and Saturday.
 The ferry port in La Paz, Baja California Sur is called Pichilingue.

 This ferry is always full as it transports many trucks and workers between Baja and mainland Mexico.
 I booked my tickets 5 days before the trip and all the cabins were already full, let alone they didn’t have space for my car.
-It’s better to buy your Baja Ferries tickets at least 7-10 days in advance.
+Buying your Baja Ferries tickets at least 7-10 days in advance is better.

 The ferry from La Paz to Mazatlan and back is about 12 hours.
 This is only the journey but if you are traveling with a car, you will have to wait in line for boarding.
 Thankfully, I did not wait long.